ananyaacodes/Bank-Management-System/README.md

 ## 📖 Overview

-This started as a simple class 11 project — a menu-driven bank simulator that ran entirely in memory and forgot everything the moment you closed it.
+This started as a simple 1st year project — a menu-driven bank simulator that ran entirely in memory and forgot everything the moment you closed it.
 This version rebuilds it properly: **real persistence, clean architecture, and rules that actually get enforced.**

 Every account, deposit, withdrawal, and transfer is written straight into an Excel workbook (`bank_data.xlsx`) that you can open and inspect at any time — no import/export step needed. 🗂️